 A. I am a 2005 graduate of Kenyon College with a B.A. in English and an Integrated Program in Humane Studies concentration.
-I am also a 2014 graduate of both Northeastern University School of Law and Vermont Law School, where I earned a juris doctor and Masters in Environmental Law and Policy respectively.
-In 2015, I was admitted as an attorney to the New York State Bar.
-I have been working in the wind industry since 2015, when I joined Pattern Development as an associate of environmental and natural resources.
-My previous work experience includes fellowships at an international development organization and a local legal aid services, as well as corporate transactional work at a law firm in Europe.
+I am also a 2014 graduate of both Northeastern University School of Law and Vermont Law School, where I earned a Juris Doctor and Master's Degree in Environmental Law and Policy, respectively.
+In 2015, I was admitted as an attorney to the New York State Bar but am not an actively practicing attorney.
+I have been working in the wind industry since 2015, when I joined Pattern Energy as an associate of environmental and natural resources.
+My previous work experience includes fellowships at an international development organization and a local legal aid service, as well as corporate transactional work at a law firm in Europe.

-5 In the course of my employment with Pattern Development, I am responsible for 6 environmental, permitting, and non-permitting development issues related to the 7 development of wind, solar, and transmission projects, as well as non-project-specific 8 regulatory and policy matters.
-In my capacity as a representative of renewable projects 9 such as the Corona Wind Projects, I am in charge of assessing and mitigating environmental impacts of Pattern Development's projects and securing all requisite permits 10 11 prior to project construction and financing.
-In this capacity, I work closely with federal 12 regulatory and environmental agencies, such as the National Park Service, the U.S. Army 13 Corps of Engineers ("USACE"), and the U.S. Fish and Wildlife Service ("USFWS"), as 14 well as state and local officials in communities where Pattern Development builds its 15 projects.
+5 In the course of my employment with Pattern Energy, I am responsible for environmental, 6 permitting, and non-permitting development issues related to the development of wind, solar, 7 and transmission projects, as well as non-project-specific regulatory and policy matters.
+In my 8 capacity as a representative of renewable projects such as the Corona Wind North Project, I 9 am in charge of assessing and mitigating environmental impacts of Pattern Energy's projects 10 and securing all requisite permits prior to project construction and financing.
+In this capacity, 11 I work closely with federal regulatory and environmental agencies, such as the Bureau of Land 12 Management, National Park Service, the U.S. Army Corps of Engineers ("USACE"), and the 13 U.S. Fish and Wildlife Service ("USFWS"), as well as state and local officials in communities 14 where Pattern Energy builds its projects.

-I also engage with federal agencies, other renewable companies, and non-profit organizations as a representative of Pattern Development more generally to advance progress in environmental policy and research.
+I also engage with federal agencies, other renewable companies, and non-profit organizations as a representative of Pattern Energy more generally to advance progress in environmental policy and research.